KRochaS/NextLevelWeek12/README.md

 ## :bar_chart: About
- Time capsule application created to remember moments significant, allowing users to include texts and photos of events in their lives on a timeline organized by month and year.
+ Time capsule application created to remember significant moments, allowing users to include texts and photos of events in their lives on a timeline organized by month and year.
 Made at Rocketseat's Next Level Week.